-- The Hong Kong International Film Festival Society
+- The University of Hong Kong

-- Hong Kong Arts Centre
+- The Chinese University of Hong Kong

-1 A feature film is a fictional narrative.
+1A feature film is a fictional narrative.
 It must be a film or digital film suitable for release in commercial cinemas and is not shorter than 80 minutes in running time.
-Animation films are not covered by FFFI.
+Animation films and documentaries are not considered as feature films under FFFI.

 2“Shall not have previously shot” means not having shot any commercial film as a director, co-director or executive director.

-- Application Form (Professional Group) (Coming Soon (English ver only))
+- Application Form (Professional Group) (PDF Format)